petems/cucumber-puppet.example/README.md

     specific situation
 * keep your step implementations short, just write the code you wish you had
 * the bulk of the work should be done by custom helper methods

+Are you wondering how to accomplish some task with cucumber-puppet?
+Do you have any feedback on the work presented here?
+Just open an issue and let me know!